nrusanov/we-are-sn-testing-project/Test Cases/Admin/Test cases for Latest post page.md

    * 2. Click on "Sign in" link, which is located in the header menu;
    * 3. Log in with a valid credentials;
    * 4. Click on "Latest posts" link, which is located in the header menu;
-* **Expected result:** To be displayed all public posts of users on the site in a chronological order.
+* **Expected result:** To be displayed all public and private posts of users on the site in a chronological order.

 ## Test case 85